Nikon D3400 vs D800

-The Nikon D3400 and the Nikon D800 are two digital cameras that were officially introduced, respectively, in August 2016 and February 2012.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3400) and a full frame sensor.
-The D3400 has a resolution of 24 megapixel, whereas the D800 provides 36.2 MP.
+The Nikon D3400 and the Nikon D800 are two digital cameras that were revealed to the public, respectively, in August 2016 and February 2012.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3400) and a full frame (D800) sensor.
+The D3400 has a resolution of 24 megapixels, whereas the D800 provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800 is considerably larger (48 percent) than the Nikon D3400.
 Moreover, the D800 is substantially heavier (125 percent) than the D3400.
 It is noteworthy in this context that the D800 is splash and dust-proof, while the D3400 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D800) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D3400).
 You can compare the optics available in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.